albertofortes/albertofortes/README.md

 - ⚡ Fun facts:
   - I born before the first personal computer was created.
   - I started programming Basic as a child in an IBM 8080, and a Sinclair +2.
-  - Despite being fond of programming and computers since I was a child, I studied philosophy at university and graduated at the top of my class.
+  - Despite being apasionate of programming and computers since I was a child, I studied philosophy at university and graduated at the top of my class.
   - I'm a highly sensitive person.

 <!--